RebekahKoon/freeCodeCamp/docs/how-to-open-an-issue.md

    - For Mac users: Command + Shift + R
    - For Linux users: F5
 3. You can ask other community members about the problem you experienced in one of FreeCodeCamp's Chat Rooms.
 More information can be found [here](https://forum.freecodecamp.org/t/how-to-get-help-on-gitter/19130).
 Other community members may be able to determine if this is a bug you are experiencing as well as what is causing the problem if it is discovered to be a bug.
 4. Search FreeCodeCamp's forums to see if the bug has been encountered by someone else.
 If you cannot find any discussions about the problem encountered, you may also post a question on one of the forums.
-Other community members FreeCodeCamp's forums can be found [here](https://forum.freecodecamp.org/).
+Other community members will then respond to your question.
+FreeCodeCamp's forums can be found [here](https://forum.freecodecamp.org/).
-5. If a solution to the bug is not found by following the previous steps, browse the issues within FreeCodeCamp's repository to determine if an issue has already been opened surrounding this bug.
+5. If a solution to the bug is not found by following the previous steps, browse the issues within FreeCodeCamp's repository to determine if an issue has already been opened related to this bug.
 You can find the currently opened issues [here](https://github.com/freeCodeCamp/freeCodeCamp/issues).
 You may ask to work on the bug if an issue has already been opened.
 6. If an issue has not yet been created, then follow the steps below to to create a new issue.

 ## Creating a New Issue